In class discussion of contemporary artists.

 Abraham Lincoln

-Without Sanctuary (will not be in vocab section, but will help you when writing short essay answers)
+Andy Warhol Without Sanctuary (will not be in vocab section, but will help you when writing short essay answers) Repitition Sally Mann (will not be in vocab section, but will help you when writing short essay answers)

 Draw the diagram we used to discuss semiotics.